Skip to Main Content

 How it works: Similar to the Pfizer vaccine, this is an mRNA vaccine that sends host cells in the body instructions for making a spike protein that will train the immune system to recognize it.
 The immune system will then attack the spike protein the next time it sees one (attached to the actual SARS CoV-2 virus).

-Moderna’s initial Phase 3 clinical data in December 2020 was similar to Pfizer-BioNTech’s—both vaccines showed about 95% efficacy for prevention of COVID.
+Moderna’s initial Phase 3 clinical data in December 2020 was similar to Pfizer-BioNTech’s—it showed about 95% efficacy for prevention of COVID.
 Later data on real-world effectiveness for adults showed that the protection from the mRNA two-dose primary series wanes over time, but booster doses brought the immune system back to robust levels.

 Novavax

 The Novavax vaccine (brand names: Nuvaxovid and Covovax) was the fourth COVID vaccine to be administered in the U.S (after Johnson & Johnson, which is no longer available).
-This vaccine, which is a protein adjuvant, had a 90% efficacy in its clinical trial, performing almost as well as the mRNA vaccines in their early trials.
+The Novavax vaccine is the only non-mRNA updated COVID vaccine that has been available in the U.S. This vaccine is a protein adjuvant that had a 90% efficacy in its clinical trial, performing almost as well as the mRNA vaccines in their early trials.
 It is simpler to make than some of the other vaccines and can be stored in a refrigerator, making it easier to distribute.

-How well it works: Novavax has reported that its updated COVID vaccine can generate an immune response against emerging strains of the coronavirus.
 Earlier studies of its original vaccine showed it to be 90% effective overall against lab-confirmed, symptomatic infection and 100% effective against moderate and severe disease in Phase 3 trial results published in The New England Journal of Medicine in December 2021.

 Where to get a COVID vaccine

-As with previous COVID vaccines, the 2023-2024 updated COVID vaccines are available at participating pharmacies and provider offices.
+As with previous COVID vaccines, the 2024-2025 updated COVID vaccines are available at participating pharmacies and provider offices.
 To find a location near you that carries the vaccine and to schedule an appointment, go to Vaccines.gov.
 You can also call 1-800-232-0233 (TTY 1-888-720-7489).

 Note: None of the COVID vaccines change—or interact with—a recipient’s DNA.